- Why prices are rising

 - interlocking motors to run in coordination with other equipment

-- installing energy monitors to find efficiency and performance issues
+- installing energy sub-meters to find efficiency and performance issues

 - using the Energy Technology List to purchase efficient replacements

 Some energy saving measures require higher upfront costs, though with current high prices these will pay back quicker than in the past.

 Investing in better insulation can have a quick payback depending on the state of your current building and what type of measures are needed.